trouble-codes

 using scan tool to read trouble codes

-Many auto parts stores and even some repair shop will do a FREE plug in diagnosis to read out the codes.
-Most repair shops and dealerships, however, usually charge a flat diagnostic fee to perform a scan tool check.
+If you don't have a scan tool, ,many auto parts stores and even some repair shop will do a FREE plug in diagnosis to read out the codes.
+Most repair shops and dealerships, however, usually charge a flat diagnostic fee of $75 to $100 or more to perform a scan tool diagnostic check to read out trouble codes.

 Write down the code number(s).
 DO NOT erase the codes until you have written this information down because you will need it later to diagnose the problem.